palasthotel/headless/plugin/README.txt

 == Changelog ==

 = 1.6.3 =
+* BREAKING CHANGE: core/block for block references has changed
 * Optimization: changed preview url magic to redirect
 * Removed: filter headless_post_link because it is not healthy
 * Removed: filter headless_preview_redirect because it is not in use